padro89/snakemake-workflow-cnag/README.md

 }
 ```
 - I have to update the libraries needed in the PCA script so it takes less time to charge.
+- It works like this: First, a PCA is run, generating the graphs and the rlogMat.txt file, as well as other relevant files and the dds.
+- The dds file is then passed as input, toghether with the rlogMat.txt file, to perform the DGE.

 ### Implement the pathway analysis using Snakemake